Estate Planning and Probate Attorneys in Texas

 If you fail to draft a will, Texas Law will decide who receives a distribution of your assets, not you.
 This is known as intestate law and can be highly problematic as your intended beneficiaries may not receive any distribution under Texas Law or a substantial reduction.
 Critically, the legal costs of dealing with distribution intestate can be substantial causing unnecessary expense, delay, and frustration.
 It is not uncommon for family members or third parties to fight over their entitlement to assets as nothing is spelled out in a prior document.
 Invariably, these cases are difficult and could have been easily avoided in the first instance by having a law firm draft a Will.
 It is that simple.

 Are my Assets Subject to Taxation?

-This is an issue which is often overlooked by Estate Attorney who do not practice in the area of Estate Tax Law.
+This is an issue that is often overlooked by Estate attorneys who do not practice in the area of Estate Tax Law.
 Our job is to provide concrete and common sense advice in the tax area so that clients can make informed decisions and minimize tax exposure.
 Our clients are advised of tax implications from the very beginning of our relationship so there are no surprises.
 We hate legal surprises!
 Don’t you?

 How Long Will a Will Be Valid?

 That’s an easy one.
 Indefinitely – so long as you don’t revoke or amend it.

 Can I change my Will?

 Absolutely – and clients do this quite often.
 However, it must be done correctly so that the changes are enforceable and you avoid the problematic situation where multiple wills have been executed.
 The key is to revise seamlessly so that there are no legal questions as to which provisions will be enforceable.